 b) Get a written promise to return the money to you if the offer is rejected.

 Regardless of who you pay, get a detailed, dated and signed receipt back.
 It’s needed later when you sign the final deed.
-If the seller or agent refuse the above requests, or don’t understand, etc., you should probably keep looking.
+If the seller or agent refuses the above requests or doesn’t understand, etc., you should probably keep looking.

 Learn more in our article: The Reservation Contract in Barcelona: Enough to Buy a Property?